zxue/deploy-maximo-aibroker/README.md

 Before running the test, obtain the following information and replace them in the curl command lines.

 - ai broker url.
-It's available from networking routes in the "mas-<instance name>-aibroker" namespace.
+It's available from networking routes in the `mas-<instance name>-aibroker` namespace.
 - api key.
-It is available from the secret of "aibroker-user----apikey-secret" in the "mas-<instance name>-aibroker" namespace.
+It is available from the secret of `aibroker-user----apikey-secret` in the `mas-<instance name>-aibroker` namespace.
 - The [working.zip](docs/working.zip) file from the repo.

 ```